HimanshiBaliyan/CMS/README.md

 - **Unit Tests:** The project maintains a minimum of 60% unit test coverage to ensure the reliability and stability of the codebase.

 - **Real-World Scenario:** The CMS project is designed around a real-world scenario, mimicking a customer database where businesses can add, view, update, and remove customer records.

+## Use Cases

+## 1. Add Customer

+### Objective
+Allow businesses to add new customer records to the system.

+### Steps
+1. The business sends a POST request to the `/customer` endpoint with the necessary customer details.
+2. The CMS validates the incoming data and inserts the new customer record into the database.
+3. A success response is returned to the business, confirming the addition of the customer.

+---

+## 2. View Customer List

+### Objective
+Enable businesses to retrieve a list of all existing customers.

+### Steps
+1. The business sends a GET request to the `/customer` endpoint.
+2. The CMS queries the database for the list of customers.
+3. The list of customers is returned to the business as a JSON response.

+---

+## 3. Update Customer Details

+### Objective
+Allow businesses to update the details of an existing customer.

+### Steps
+1. The business sends a PUT request to the `/customer/{id}` endpoint, specifying the customer ID to be updated.
+2. The CMS retrieves the existing customer details from the database.
+3. The system updates the customer information based on the provided data.
+4. A success response is returned to the business, confirming the update.

+---

+## 4. Remove Customer

+### Objective
+Enable businesses to remove a customer record from the system.

+### Steps
+1. The business sends a DELETE request to the `/customer/{id}` endpoint, specifying the customer ID to be removed.
+2. The CMS checks if the customer exists in the database.
+3. If the customer is found, the system deletes the customer record.
+4. A success response is returned to the business, confirming the removal of the customer.

+---

+These use cases provide a comprehensive overview of the essential operations supported by the Customer Management System (CMS).
+Businesses can seamlessly interact with the system to manage customer data efficiently.

 ## Getting Started

 To get started with the Customer Management System, follow these steps: